opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 Note that as of the current specification (Declarative Services 1.3), a component must have a no-argument constructor.

 ### Startup and Shutdown
 Declarative Services components can only be activated when their mandatory dependencies are available.
 When a component becomes eligible for activation, it may not yet be ready for use although it is injected with all of its dependencies.
-Components require some level of initialization after injection has finished.
+Components may require some level of initialization after injection has finished.
 In Declarative Services, this can be requested by annotating a startup method with `@Activate`.
 For example:
 ```java
 @Component(property={/*…*/})
 public class ExampleApplianceManager implements ApplianceManagerApi